vncntx/acrylic/docs/src/pages/layout/Section.md

 ))
 ```

 Sections can have an elevation of up to 6.
-Use elevation to convey information heirarchy and separation; draw the user's attention by using a higher elevation value.
+Use elevation to convey heirarchy and separation; draw the user's attention by using a higher elevation value.

 ```jsx
 render(() => (